justalfred/justalfred-blog/content/pages/about.md

 Author: Just Alfred

 Hello.
 I'm just another Alfred.
-I'm currently somewhere between a data engineer, data analyst, and data scientist at [Paperless Post](http://www.paperlesspost.com/).
+I'm a data scientist.
-Formerly on the Science team at [Bitly](http://bitly.com/).
+Formerly, I was on the analytics team at [Paperless Post](http://www.paperlesspost.com/), and before that I was on the Science team at [Bitly](http://bitly.com/).
 Doctorate in Experimental Condensed Matter Physics.
-I'm just trying to make up for the time I've lost and help others along the way.
+Math and music nerd.

-I'm using this as a place to share some thoughts I have that it seems few others are having.
+I'm using this as a place to share some thoughts, put ideas to the test, and possibly educate.
-Or at least that few others are sharing.
 If you'd like to respond to anything I write, email me.
 Take the name of this blog with no spaces, add a '.blog' to that, and that's the gmail account I created.